AnchyDev/LadyLuck/README.md

 # LadyLuckLootRoom

-> [!CAUTION]
-> This module has been abandoned.
-Don't expect support.

 ## About

-Lady Luck is a module for Azeroth Core that implements a lottery room.
+Lady Luck is a module for Azeroth Core that adds a lottery room.

-If you talk to Lady Luck she will teleport you to the lottery room at the cost of either gold or a currency.
-The lottery room contains chests which you can open for items that have been defined in the `ladyluck_lottery_loot` table.
+If you talk to Lady Luck she will teleport you to the lottery room where you can open chests for items defined in the `ladyluck_lottery_loot` table.

 ## Features